jonas-weismueller-jdas/ambassador-docs/user-guide/getting-started.md

    * For Linux and MacOS, ensure the file is executable with the command `chmod u+x /usr/local/bin/edgectl`
    * Run the executable file with the command `./edgectl`

+3. Now, run the following command: `edgectl install`

-   If using macOS, you may encounter a security block.
+      **NOTE:** If using macOS, you may encounter a security block.
 To change this you need to enable permissions to download files outside of the app store.
 To change this:

      * Go to **System Preferences > Security & Privacy**.
      * Click the **Allow Anyway** button.
      * Click the **Open** button.
      * Run the command again, and click the **Open** button to reconfirm.

-3. Now, run the following command: `edgectl install`

     Your terminal will print something similar to the following as it provisions a load balancer, configures TLS, and provides you with an `edgestack.me` subdomain: